 Sensible couples also sort out all matters concerning finances and the children either before the Petition is filed, or after it is filed but before the Decree Absolute, which is the final decree of divorce.
 Decree Absolute can only be obtained 6 weeks and 1 day after Decree Nisi at the earliest.

-Peter Martin, Head of the family team at OGR Stock Denton LLP, said: “It appears that from reports that Ant McPartlin and Lisa Armstrong are equally sharing their very substantial family assets.
+Peter Martin, Head of the family team at OGR Stock Denton Solicitors, said: “It appears that from reports that Ant McPartlin and Lisa Armstrong are equally sharing their very substantial family assets.

-“This means that the couple have behaved sensibly in trying to sort matters out without litigation.
+“This means that the couple has behaved sensibly in trying to sort matters out without litigation.

 “Acting sensibly is always to the benefit of children of the family and in the end is a huge saving of costs and emotional bitterness.
 As a committed mediator I know that it is possible to divorce ‘well’ and in a way that leaves children least damaged.
 It is a shame more celebrities do not follow this lead.”